jpgmv1998/reproducible_paper_template/README.md

 ### `data`

-The default of this folder is to ignore all subfolders that normally contain large files (`data/raw2clean/datasetName_dataSource/input`; `data/raw2clean/datasetName_dataSource/output`; `data/projectSpecific`).
-However, if your project only has small files respecting [GitHub limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) (in my experience this is a rare case) you can have everything in the version control (which is ideal) just by removing the `.gitignore` files inside the `data` subfolders and adjusting the `.gitignore` in the root removing `.Rdata` and `.RData` patterns.
+The default of this folder is to ignore all folders that normally contain large files (`data/raw2clean/datasetName_dataSource/input`; `data/raw2clean/datasetName_dataSource/output`; `data/projectSpecific`).
+However, if your project only has small files respecting [GitHub limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) (in my experience this is a rare case) you can have everything in the version control (which is ideal) just by removing the `.gitignore` files inside the `data` folders and adjusting the `.gitignore` in the root removing `.Rdata` and `.RData` patterns.

 * `raw2clean` - a folder containing:

     * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
-Each folder has three subfolder:
+Each folder has three folder:

         * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionally can contain other relevant documents.